 Public transport in Kyrgyzstan, especially in Bishkek, is very affordable.
 Fares for buses and shared taxis (marshrutkas) are low, making them a cost-effective way to get around.
 Although slightly pricier in cities like Osh than in Bishkek, taxis are also reasonably priced.

-If you plan to buy a car, be prepared for high costs, as all vehicles are either imported or bought second-hand.
+If you plan to buy a car, be prepared for high costs, as all vehicles are imported or bought second-hand.
 The most cost-effective option might be purchasing a vehicle from another expat who is leaving the country.

 Cost of groceries in Kyrgyzstan